0

 Who It's For

 This resource is tailored for Grade 4 and 5 students, particularly those who benefit from visual scaffolding.
 It is an excellent pairing for a hands-on gardening project or a reading passage about root vegetables.
-The clear imagery makes it accessible for English Language Learners (ELLs) who are building scientific vocabulary.
+The clear imagery makes it accessible for English Language Learners (ELLs) who are building essential scientific vocabulary and conceptual understanding.